Coronavirus, advice for the Sapienza Community

 Online and in-person lectures, exams and graduation session

-The lectures of the new academic year will be delivered in-person and can also be followed remotely.
+The lectures of the 2020-21 academic year will be delivered in-person and can also be followed remotely.
 Exams and final degree exams will continue both in-person and online.

 Online Services and Office Hours

 Services for students will be manly online.
 Please visit the single structure's webpage for more information.
 For further information and updates about the Administrative Offices, please visit the general webpage.
 Click on the Student Affairs Offices